traefik/plugin-rewritebody/README.md

 To configure the `Rewrite Body` plugin you should create a [middleware](https://docs.traefik.io/middlewares/overview/) in your dynamic configuration as explained [here](https://docs.traefik.io/middlewares/overview/).
-The following example creates and uses the `rewritebody` middleware plugin to replace all foo occurences by bar in the HTTP response body.
+The following example creates and uses the `rewritebody` middleware plugin to replace all foo occurences by bar in the HTTP response body.`

+You can replace with variables from the `http.Request` variable.
+For example to get the `req.Host` variable use `{.Host}` in your replacement string.
+You can change the delimiter to use something different that the brackets.
+See examples for more information.

 If you want to apply some limits on the response body, you can chain this middleware plugin with the [Buffering middleware](https://docs.traefik.io/middlewares/buffering/) from Traefik.